facuabdo/blog-app/README.md

-Challenge Malana 3
+Salesforce technical challenge - Malana 3

 Built with AngularJS 1.8.2, UI-Router, Bootstrap.
-I chose to build it using AngularJS instead of Angular2+ because I am way more familiar with this version and I believe it will tell more about my capabilities than a poor, modern-framework-based app.

 NodeJS is required to run this project.
-It was tested with the latest LTS version (14.17.6)

 The following commands need to be executed: